Tada-Project/tada/docs/using-tada.md

 ### Contrast results of two algorithms with Tada

-If you would like to contrast run time of two different algorithms (maybe the run time of one might be included in another), you can use the `--contrast` flag to get an additional results table generated based on the subtraction of the results of two algorithms with the growth ratio analysis of the run time difference:
+If you would like to contrast run time of two different algorithms (maybe the run time of one is included in another), you can use the `--contrast` flag to get an additional results table generated based on the subtraction of the results of two algorithms with the growth ratio analysis of the run time difference:

 ```shell
 tada --directory . --module speedsurprises.graph.graph_gen \